Deep Dwell

 What wouldn’t he give for a cold glass of water right now…

-Pulling his eyes open, he found himself coming to the end of a corridor.
+Pulling his eyes open, he found himself coming to the end of a narrow corridor.
 A sign hung above an archway, barely illuminated by the dull glow of a bulb above.
 He tried to blink away the fog from his vision but he didn’t have a chance of making out the text.

 Swooshes within his ears played with the danceful screeches of the tracks beneath, that rumbled and crawled towards the uncertain destiny, each bump over the wheels wobbling at his feet.

-Through the reoccurring blurriness, old posters on the walls exhibited random frames of planets… DNA strands… trees… words like ‘future’, ‘time’, ‘last chance’…
+Through the reoccurring blurriness, old posters on the walls exhibited random frames of planets… DNA strands… trees… words like ‘future’, ‘time’, ‘last chance’… and nothing else in the enclosed space of the long corridor.

 Heart: if he could just relax his heart so this despicable panic would go away and flood itself down into the rusty wheels, trodden away and cut to pieces…